scastillo/not-youtube-dl/README.txt

 youtube-dl -o funny_video.flv "http://some/video".
 However, it may contain special sequences that will be replaced when downloading each video.
 The special sequences have the format %(NAME)s.
-To clarify, that is a percent symbol followed by a name in parenthesis, followed by a lowercase S. Allowed names are:
+To clarify, that is a percent symbol followed by a name in parentheses, followed by a lowercase S. Allowed names are:

 -   id: The sequence will be replaced by the video identifier.